tiagod3p/100-days-of-code/log.md

 **Today's Progress**: In my next little project I'll build a system for a school.
 In this system will be possible to register students, professors, and others employees.
 Today I started with the html and css.

 **Thoughts**: I'll keep doing projects out of work to keep me updated.

+### Day 44 June 26, 2020

+**Today's Progress**: Today I scraped some data to the company that I work.
+I used python and the libs requests and bs4.
+My next step is learn how to transform this data in csv and use in excel, libreoffice, etc.

+**Thoughts**: This weekend I decided to dive right in javascript.
+I'll study until I feel exhausted.